'Godfather' of Tibetan rap churns out karmic rhymes

 In another, they rap about kindness as the "essence of Buddhism" and rail against material greed.

-Against the wishes of his parents, budding rhyme-slinger MC Tenzin eventually relocated to the big city, Lhasa.
+Against the wishes of his parents, budding rhyme-slinger MC Tenzin eventually relocated to Lhasa.

 "I worked in a travel agency, slept there at night.
 In the beginning, it was very difficult," he said.

-"One night me and my friend sat drinking Lhasa Beer and we started to make music."
+"One night, my friend and I sat drinking Lhasa Beer and we started to make music."

 Rapping in Tibetan, Mandarin, English and Nepalese, he mostly uses Douyin - the Chinese version of social media platform TikTok - along with live shows to share his music and interact with fans.

-The Tibetan scene is so embryonic, however, that MC Tenzin also works as a tour guide since he still has not earned enough to make a living - or the support of his parents, who "don't understand rap music".
+The Tibetan scene is so embryonic, however, that MC Tenzin also works as a tour guide as he still has not earned enough to make a living nor has the support of his parents, who "don't understand rap music".

-His parents had planned for him to make a life in their village with his family and follow the social practice of fraternal polyandry - a once-common custom where several brothers marry the same wife.
+His parents had planned for him to make a life in their village with his family and follow the social practice of fraternal polyandry - a once-common custom in which several brothers marry the same woman.